kamalviswanad/IT_Projects/README.md

 # IT_Projects

 Hi, I’m Kamal Gajavalli.
-I am currently CompTIA Tech+, A+, Network+ certified and also planning to get certified in CompTIA Security+ in Spring 2026.
-I am currently learning Microsoft 365 tools.
-I also have a home lab (Virtual machienes), and I am building a few projects to improve my tech skills.
+I am currently certified in CompTIA Tech+, A+, Network+, Security+ and AWS CCP.
+I am also familiar with Microsoft 365, Powershell,Python, SQL, and Linux.
+I also have a home lab with various Virtual machienes and Rapberry PI and currently engineering various projects.
 This repo is dedicated to my personal projects.

 📫 My E-mail: gajavallikamal@gmail.com